amisha-15/service-finder-API/README.md

 # 🚀 Service Finder API

-A RESTful backend application built using Spring Boot that allows users to manage and search local service providers like plumbers, electricians, etc.
+A Spring Boot REST API to manage and search local service providers like plumbers, electricians, etc.

----

-## 📌 Features

-* Add new service provider
-* View all providers (with pagination)
-* Search providers by service
-* Search providers by city
-* Update provider details
-* Delete provider
-* Input validation
-* Global exception handling
-* Clean API responses using DTO
-* Proper HTTP status codes using ResponseEntity

 ---